16.9 Fluid Ounces To Ounces

 3. Convert grams to ounces: There are approximately 28.35 grams in one ounce.
 That's why, 500 grams / 28.35 grams/oz ≈ 17.6 ounces

 This calculation is approximate.
-Which means the precise weight will depend on the temperature of the water, as density changes slightly with temperature.
-But for other liquids, the calculation would be different due to their varying densities.
-To give you an idea, a fluid ounce of honey will weigh considerably more than a fluid ounce of water due to honey's higher density.
+The precise weight will depend on the temperature of the water, as density changes slightly with temperature.
+Plus, for other liquids, the calculation would be different due to their varying densities.
+Here's one way to look at it: a fluid ounce of honey will weigh considerably more than a fluid ounce of water due to honey's higher density.

 Expanding the Conversion: Other Units